ohSystemmm/ohSystemmm/README.md

 ###

-<p align="left">Hello, I'm ohSystemmm, a Computer Science student with a passion for technology.
+<p align="left">Hello, I'm ohSystemm, a Computer Science student with a passion for technology.
 At 16, I'm eager to expand my knowledge, especially in programming languages.
 Linux is my primary operating system, and I have 6-7 years of experience using it.
-Besides my academic pursuits, I stay active through sports such as swimming and skiing.</p>
+In addition to my academic pursuits, I enjoy staying active through sports like swimming and skiing.</p>

 ###